Popcore/verisart/README.md

 where `<the-user-email-address>` should be replaced by either `user1@email.com` or `user2@email.com`,

-4 - A certificate transaction from Joe to Mary can be created with
+4 - A new certificate transaction from Joe to Mary can be created with
 ```
 curl -X POST -d '{"email": "user2@email.com"}' http://0.0.0.0:9091/certificates/<certificate-id>/transfers
 ```